osuTitanic/titanic/internal/cdn/README.md

 }
 ```

-You can also use `NewClient` to target the redirect host (`cdn.DefaultRedirectBaseUrl`) or a local CDN server:
+You can also use `NewClient` to target the redirect host / s3 passthrough (`cdn.DefaultRedirectBaseUrl`) or a local CDN server:

 ```go
 client, err := cdn.NewClient(